 What many may be unaware of is just how large a role your gut health affects the rest of your body.
 Focusing solely on digestive issues may be only a small part of the bigger picture.

 What Affects Good & Bad Gut Health?

-Bacteria are often thought of as a bad thing, however, bacteria is the leading factor in both the good and bad in regards to your gut health.
-If your body possesses good gut health than it has more good bacteria than it does bad.
-All bacteria play some type of role in the functionality of your body.
+Bacteria are often thought of as a bad thing.
+However, bacteria is the leading factor in both the good and bad in regards to your gut health.
+If your body possesses good gut health, then it has more good bacteria than it does bad.
+All bacteria play some role in the functionality of your body.
 Some bacteria are good and can help to fight off inflammation, whereas other bacteria can cause diseases like diabetes and heart disease.

 Why Is My Gut So Important?

 The gut is equipped with its own set of reflexes and senses and functions much like the human brain.
 The gut has the capability to send signals to different parts of the body that may warn of troubles with inflammation or functionality issues.

 If you are a victim of bad gut health, your body will let you know.
 Symptoms include, but are not limited to:

 What Does It Mean To Be In Good Gut Health?